colacbrr/colacbrr/README.md

 ## 🛡️ Guild & Open Source

-* ✨ I gravitate to projects that value DX and great docs.
+* ✨ I gravitate to projects that have great docs.
 * 🧩 I open issues with clear repros and send focused PRs.
 * 🧭 I respect existing styleguides and lore.